 Writing comments is useful for a number of reasons.
-If you are working with a big Python program, commenting can help you keep track of what is going on; if you’re working on a team, commenting helps ensure everyone understands each other’s work.
-Every developer eventually encounters a situation where they must include comments when writing code.
+If you are working with a big Python program, commenting can help you keep track of what is going on.
+Commenting also helps team members ensure everyone understands each other’s work on a collaborative project.

 # This is a demo comment

 You can see the # hash mark denotes our comment.
 We have separated our comment text and the # sign with a space.
 This is not necessary but it makes each comment easier to read.

 This line is ignored by the compiler when we run our code.
 Comments are to be read by humans.
 They are not for a program to execute.

 Comments should be added at the same indent level as the code to which the comment is referring.
 For example, say you are writing about a line of code within an if statement.
 You would indent your comment the same way you did with your code.